Problems with the penis and other personal issues

 I know this may not help you if you feel that you are a freak of nature, but that seems to be a different issue, in which the self-doubts in your mind are projected onto your penis.
 See the answer to C5 if this is true for you.

 C3 Your penis bends in a curve up (or down or left or right) when erect

 Sorry, but the answer is the same as the one above - you just have to put up with it.
 Of course, if the curve is really pronounced, you may want to check that you haven't got Peyronie's disease, by reading the Peyronie's page of this site.
-Again, here are some pictures to demonstrate that you are quite normal.
+Again, here are some pictures to demonstrate that no matter what your erection angle, you are quite normal.

 C4 Your penis stands flat against your stomach when erect

 Well, older men might say you are very lucky!
 The angle of erection goes down as you get older, and it's a function of youth that the penis sticks up so hard and firm.
 It is quite normal, uncomfortable though it may be if you are wearing underwear at the time!